 What Is Grounding Or Earthing in Substation?

 Earthing of a circuit can be defined as physically connecting the circuit with the ground, which has zero-volt potential to the ground (the earth).
 Grounding of a circuit is holding a circuit to a zero-volt potential but not physically connecting it to the ground.
 The substation grounding system connects all the equipment, lightning mats, overhead ground wires, surge arresters, and all the metallic structures present in the substation like a network and holds them at the zero-volt potential.

 The major requirements of earthing for a substation are to ensure the safety of the people working in the environment, protection of the equipment in the substation and operational security of the substation.
 Different requirements that are to be considered for a safe earthing system is:

 – Avoiding fatal electric shocks to employees working in the area of earthed facilities during a fault in the power system.

 – The currents occurring during normal and fault conditions must be taking a low impedance path.

-- Reliability and Availability of the electric power system must be enhanced
+– The reliability of the electric power system must be enhanced.

-For calculating the earthing design parameters and the shock potential safety limits, a large variety of national and international limits across the globe are followed which include:
+For calculating the earthing design parameters and the shock potential safety limits, a large variety of national and international standards across the globe are followed, which include: